ZhuangLab/storm-analysis/storm_analysis/diagnostics/README.txt

 All of these should be run in a working directory.

 Typically you would run (2) once to set everything up.
-Then you'd repeat (3) - (5), changing (3) as needed, to test analysis performance with different types of simulated data.
+Then you'd repeat (3) - (5), changing (1) and (3) as needed, to test analysis performance with different types of simulated data.